vahidhedayati/ajaxdependancyselection/README.md

 # version info:
 	0.23 - removed null from values updated (default additional selection field added when values update), this now means user has to still choose this value
 	0.22 - added required by default set to required for all taglib calls.
-       if user wishes not to require a field then they must specifiy: required="false" in any of the below calls
 	0.19 - Broken build - there were issues with the tidyup I did with selectSecondary, totally forgot it was being used by selectPrimary.
 0.20 should be fine

 # Example site: